Frequently Asked Questions for Fall 2025 CS 189/289A

 I have a Concurrent Enrollment Request that hasn’t been approved yet.
 What should I do?
 What are my chances of getting into this class?

 By campus policy, we must first process the entire waitlist before we can admit you.
-We will do all we can to ensure all waitlisted students are promptly admitted so that you can also enroll in the course, though we cannot provide a 100% guarantee that will be the case.
+We will do all we can to ensure all waitlisted students are promptly admitted so that you can also enroll in the course, though we cannot provide a 100% guarantee that this will be the case.
 But we strongly suggest you start working on the course, following lectures, and turning in assignments from the start.
 This will prevent you from falling behind and will give you the best chance of success in the class.

 Note that once all CE requests are processed (in the first few weeks of classes), we will remove all temporarily added students who do not end up with permanent enrollment in the course.